What is PCI Compliance?

 For issues regarding your software, you will need to contact the relevant developer responsible for building your solution.

 Payment Processing Company PCI Compliance

-This component is handled by your payment processing company.
-They are responsible for maintaining their own secure network environment.
+Your payment processing company handles this component.
+They are responsible for maintaining their secure network environment.

-(Your payment processing company can also guide you on how to be PCI compliant.
+(Your payment processing company can also guide you on being PCI compliant.
 They are a good resource to contact about PCI Compliance questions.)

 SSL / Secure Certificates

 In addition to the servers being PCI compliant (which HostGator handles for you), the credit card associations and networks also require that you use SSL whenever you transmit credit card information, such as the card number, cardholder's name, expiration date, CVV code, etc. (such as when a customer enters their credit card on your shopping cart order form or payment page).
 This is an important part of making your website PCI compliant.